leplatrem/blog.mathieu-leplatre.info/content/Dev/maintenance_mode.rst

 Shutting down a service is also an option, leaving consumers in despair.

-With the amount of connected devices that depend on closed-source Web APIs out there, I believe that long term maintenance is going to become a major concern in the next years...
+With the amount of connected devices that depend on closed-source Web APIs out there, I believe that long-term maintenance is going to become a major concern in the next years...

 ------

-Many thanks to `Nico <https://nl.linkedin.com/in/nicolas-metaye-27766633>`_, `John <https://www.linkedin.com/in/johnwhitlock>`_, `Benson <https://www.linkedin.com/in/mostlygeek>`_, `Stephen <http://stephenhood.com>`_, and `Sven <https://www.linkedin.com/in/smarnach/>`_ for your precious feedback and suggestions!
+Many thanks to `Nico <https://nl.linkedin.com/in/nicolas-metaye-27766633>`_, `John <https://www.linkedin.com/in/johnwhitlock>`_, `Benson <https://www.linkedin.com/in/mostlygeek>`_, `Stephen <http://stephenhood.com>`_, `Sven <https://www.linkedin.com/in/smarnach/>`_, and `Areski <http://areskibelaid.com/>`_ for your precious feedback and suggestions!

 As usual, please don't hesitate to share your feedback or thoughts, I would be super happy to have a chat and/or integrate your contributions in the article!